Rollins Dam: Construction

 Rollins Dam was built by Nevada Irrigation District as part of the Yuba-Bear hydroelectric Project in the 1960s.
 This project was created to bring flood control, water storage industrial/domestic, hydroelectricity, and recreation to the people in Nevada county.
 The construction for the dam began in July 1963 and finished in December 1965.
 An 810 foot long, 196 foot high trestle, named the Bear River Bridge, used by the Nevada County Narrow Gauge Rail Road to carry out $300 million of precious metals was demolished as part of the ground breaking ceremony for the dam.
-Design and construction was managed by EBASCO services incorporated and the general contractor was Paul Hardeman, Inc.
+Design and construction was managed by Ebasco Services and the general contractor was Paul Hardeman, Inc.

 Ernest "Ernie" Bierwagen was one of the directors from NID that oversaw the construction of Rollins Dam.
 His father helped form the NID in the early 1920s, and Ernest would spend 25 years of his life dedicated to the district, till he stepped down for medical reason.
 In the Orchard Springs's campground, on the west side of the dam there is a plaque dedicated to Ernest Bierwagen that states:"Ernie was born February 1913 and died in February 2004, in Chicago Park California.
 He was close to the land and the people he met along the way.
 He was timeless leader in the agricultural community, his church, and was a friend to many.
 Always genuine, he was a man of strong faith that sustained him and those around him.
 Ernie and his family devoted their lives to making this world a better place.
 The love of the community by the Bierwagen Family continues to this day.
 Ernie often brought his family to observe the construction of this beautiful Reservoir.
 He knew the importance of water to nature, the food supply and the lives of all people.
 Ernie served 25 years as a Nevada Irrigation District Division II Director.
 With passion, he strived to protect and enhance the water supply".